 There are few things better than biting into a vibrant red, juicy strawberry as the weather begins to get warmer.
 In New South Wales’ cooler winter climate, the perfect spot for growing your own delicious berries is warm and sunny (full-sun to part-shade), with good air circulation and nutritious soil.

 Strawberry planting options include seedlings and runners, and they thrive in a wide range of locations.
-Whether it’s your garden patch, a hanging basket or a pot, plant strawberries in winter to reap the bright red fruits in time for sweet spring snacking.
+Whether it’s your garden patch, a hanging basket or an outdoor pot, plant strawberries in winter to reap the bright red fruits in time for sweet spring snacking.

 Finally, temperate winter weather means herbs are always a good choice!
 Herbs provide another great option in winter that can add a vibrant splash of green to brighten up your garden.
 Keep an eye out for chamomile, coriander, lavender, mint, oregano and others, and take advantage of your choices to add flavor and excitement to your winter meals.